reselbob/dockerdemos/overunder/readme.md

 If the upper directory has a file with the same name as one in the lower directory, the the file in the lower directory will be hidden.
-Otherwise, the contents of each directory object are merged to create a combined directory object in the overlay
+Otherwise, the contents of each directory object are merged to create a combined directory object in the overlay.

 ## Syntax